Not every external link needs to be opened in a new tab.

 It’s even more confusing because on mobile Safari, I can sometimes hit the back button on a link that opened in a new tab and it will take me back to the website that opened the link, which almost seems like something they implemented to try to fix this user experience issue people have with links opening in new tabs.

 Rather than have someone get lost in a sea of tabs, let them use their back and forward buttons and bookmark your page if they want to revisit it later.
-Give people a reason to come back rather than trying to trick them into keeping your site open to artificially inflate your analytics.
+Give people a reason to come back rather than trying to trick them into keeping your site open to artificially inflate your analytics or because you’re too afraid they aren’t going to come back if they leave.

 When is it okay to open links in new tabs?